Shopify/polaris/src/components/VideoCard/README.md

 Body content should be:

-- Actionable: start sentences with imperative verbs when telling merchants what actions are available to them (especially something new).
+- Actionable: start sentences with imperative verbs when telling merchants what actions are available to them, especially something new.
 Don’t use permissive language like “you can”.

 <!-- usagelist -->

 #### Do

-Get performance data for all your sales channels.
+Get performance data for all of your sales channels.

 #### Don’t

-Now you can get performance data for all your sales channels.
+Now you can get performance data for all of your sales channels.

 <!-- end -->